 The usage allocation system for a fractional vacation property decides who can use the property when and, in fractional arrangements involving usage of more than one property, which home an owner will visit.
 There is no best usage allocation system.
 Whether a system will work well for a particular fractional ownership buyer will depend on the buyer’s family status, job, vacation patterns, mode of transportation to the property, and other factors.
 This part of the article will help you understand the pros and cons of the most common usage allocation systems, and guide you through the process of identifying which usage system is best for you.

 Fractional Ownership Usage Systems To Avoid

-The second system to avoid is the “first-come-first-served” system, meaning one that allocates all usage rights based upon who signs up, calls, emails or logs on first.
+The second system to avoid is a crude “first-come-first-served” system, meaning one that allocates all usage rights purely based upon who signs up, calls, emails or logs on first.
 These systems become frustrating over time, as well as unfair to those who do not have the time, inclination or expertise needed to master the system.
-There is nothing wrong with fractional ownership reservation systems that offer some usage on a “first-come-first-served” basis bu incorporates protections to ensure that all owners (including those that do not have the time or inclination to “game” the reservation system) have a reasonable opportunity to get the usage dates and total usage days they want or need.
+That said, there is nothing wrong with fractional ownership reservation systems that offer usage on a “first-come-first-served” basis bu incorporates protections to ensure that all owners (including those that do not have the time or inclination to “game” the reservation system) have a reasonable opportunity to get the usage dates and total usage days they want or need.